Skyshader77/Lacryma-Hydra/chapter12.typ

 My Lady.
 Two words that sent tremors of pleasure down Nix's spine.
 Yes, that was what she aspired to be named.
 If only everyone could refer to her by those two words.
 Nix was destined for royalty.
 All bones and flesh within her very being clamored for the divine right to rule.

 Nix cleared her throat.
 "You are clever one.
-Words don't sway me so easily." said Nix with a flawless imitation of Livia's voice.
+Words don't sway me so easily." said Nix in the Classical Tongue with a flawless imitation of Livia's voice.

 "Livia, I am but a simple soldier.
 Do not use such vocabulary with me," answered Majorian as Domitian.